Policy Number: SPG202003

 Internal workplace investigations must incorporate ongoing risk assessment.

-Contact with and reports to the NSW Police or other external authority/ies does not remove the requirement for an internal investigation at the appropriate time.
+A reports made to the NSW Police and/or DCJ does not remove the requirement for an internal investigation at the appropriate time.

-SCS follows the guidelines for complaint and investigation practices outlined in the NSW Ombudsman Guidelines and the NSW Ombudsman’s Child Protection Fact Sheet: Planning and conducting an investigation as best practice.
-However, the process is constantly reviewed and may be refined at times, due to risk assessment or practical implications impacting upon the process.
+SCS follows the guidelines for complaint and investigation practices outlined in the NSW Office of the Children’s Guardian Child Protection Fact Sheet: Planning and conducting an investigation as best However, this process is constantly reviewed may be refined at times, due to risk assessment or practical implications impacting upon the process.

-Catholic systemic schools in the Archdiocese of Sydney, SCS offices and all SCS staff have a responsibility to:
+SCS and all SCS staff have a responsibility to:

 Maintain the care and protection of children and young people as paramount.